h5bp/html5-boilerplate/docs/about-this-repo.md

     until the PR is closed.
 In some ways that will be better as it will be less noisy in terms of bot pushes to main.
     * `codeql-analysis.yml` controls our CodeQL action.
 We use the defaults.
-If you're building someothing with more JAvaScript footprint, you can tweak the settings for this job.
+If you're building something with more JAvaScript footprint, you can tweak the settings for this job.
-    * `dependency-review.yml` does what it says on the tin- it tests newly introduced dependencies for vultnerabilities.
+    * `dependency-review.yml` does what it says on the tin- it tests newly introduced dependencies for vulnerabilities.
     * `publish.yaml` is the action that publishes all the various versions of the project.
 When we create a new tag and push it to GitHub, this script publishes our npm package and creates a GitHub release and attaches a zip file of our `dist` folder.
-    * `push-to-template.yaml` pushes the `HEAD` of `main` to our tempate repo
+    * `push-to-template.yaml` pushes the `HEAD` of `main` to our template repo
     * `spellcheck.yml` automatically checks markdown files for typos with cSpell.
     * `test.yaml` runs our test suite.
 * `CODE_OF_CONDUCT.md` is our Code of Conduct, based on